TreJags/photo_folder_manager/README.md

 **Note**: Building the application requires administrator privileges on Windows to create symbolic links.
 If you encounter permission errors during the build process, try running the command prompt as an administrator.

+### Build Output

 The executable will be created in the `dist\win-unpacked` directory as `JTK Labs Photo Dir Manager.exe`.

 You can also run this executable directly if you prefer not to use the batch file.

 **Important**: If you're using the pre-built executable and don't see the Sync RAW Files tab, it's likely because the executable was built before this feature was added.
 Use the `Run_From_Source.bat` file to access all the latest features, or rebuild the application following the instructions above.

+### Detailed Build Instructions

+For more detailed instructions on building the application, including troubleshooting common issues, see the [BUILD_INSTRUCTIONS.md](BUILD_INSTRUCTIONS.md) file.

 ## Usage Instructions